 Path to Wat Chedi Ngam

-This part is good there, that there are even fewer people here than in the west.
-Here we were also stuck for several hours in the shade, kindly provided by the temple.
+This part is good there, that there are even fewer people here than in the western part.
+Here, too, we were stuck for several hours in the shade kindly provided by the temple.
 Quiet, calm, good.

 The modern city of Sukhothai

-In the last century it burned down and was rebuilt.
-Visually, the most common Thai city.
-Watch in it is absolutely nothing.
-Somewhat alienated by the fact that poverty for some reason will be more.
-At least near our guesthouse there were slums that I had never seen before.
-Whether this area was so, or whether the welfare of ordinary people in this city is not very good.
+In the last century, it burned down and was rebuilt.
+Visually the most ordinary Thai city.
+There is absolutely nothing to watch in it.
+I was a little offended by the fact that for some reason there will be more poverty here.
+At least near our guesthouse there were such slums that I had never seen before.
+Either this was the area, or the well-being of ordinary residents in this city is not very good.